-L. OWNER DISAPPROVAL [24 CFR 982.306] See Chapter on "Owner Disapproval and Restriction."
+L. OWNER DISAPPROVAL [24 CFR 982.306] See Chapter on "Owner Disapproval and

+Restriction."

-M. CHANGES IN TOTAL TENANT PAYMENT (TTP) PRIOR TO HAP EFFECTIVE DATE the effective date of the HAP contract at admission, the information will be verified, and the total family share will be recalculated.
+M. CHANGES IN TOTAL TENANT PAYMENT (TTP) PRIOR TO HAP EFFECTIVE DATE

+When the family reports changes in factors that will affect the total family share prior to the effective date of the HAP contract at admission, the information will be verified, and the total family share will be recalculated.
 The family will be required to pay the original quoted "TTP for the purpose of qualifying for that unit size for the 1st (first) contract month.